Cookies Notice

 4.-REDUCTIONS IN COMPANY CONTRIBUTIONS

 4.1.
-Reductions in contributions for common contingencies in active situations
+Reductions in contributions for common contingencies in active situations.

-For 2023, the following reductions will be applied to employer contributions to this Special System during working periods with provision of services.
+For 2024, the following reductions will be applied to employer contributions to this Special System during working periods with provision of services.

 In no case will the resulting employer payment be over €279.00 per month or €12.68 per actual day worked.